Joseph Brant: After the war

-With Brant's urging and three days later, Haldimand proclaimed a grant of land for a Mohawk reserve on the Grand River in the western part of the Province of Quebec (present-day Ontario) on October 25, 1784.
+With Brant's urging, Governor Haldimand proclaimed a grant of land for a Mohawk reserve on the Grand River in the western part of the Province of Quebec (present-day Ontario) on October 25, 1784.
 Later in the fall, at a council at Buffalo Creek, the clan matrons decided that the Six Nations should divide, with half going to the Haldimand grant and the other half staying in New York.
 Starting in October 1784, Brant supervised the Iroquois settlement of the Grand river valley, where some eighteen hundred people settled.

 At the new settlement of Brant's Town (modern day Brantford, Ontario), Brant had the Mohawks move into two-room log houses while the center of the community was the local Anglican church, St. Paul's.
 Brant built his own house at Brant's Town which was described as "a handsome two story house, built after the manner of the white people.
 Compared with the other houses, it may be called a palace."
 Brant's home had a white fence, a Union Flag flying in front, and was described as being equipped with "chinaware, fine furniture, English sheets, and a well-stocked liquor cabinet".
 The British historian Michael Johnson described the lifestyle of the Anglophile Brant along the Grand as "something of the style of an English squire".
 Deeply interested in the Anglican church, Brant used his spare time to translate the Gospel of St. Mark from English into Mohawk.
 He had about twenty white and black servants and slaves.
 Brant thought the government made too much over the keeping of slaves, as captives were used for servants in Indian practice.
 He had a good farm of mixed crops and also kept cattle, sheep, and hogs.
 At one point he owned 40 black slaves.